-Payroll services costs vary from £5 to £12 per employee per month.
-Payroll costs depend on how many staff you employ as well as the type of payroll service you want.
+Additionally, payroll costs depend on the type of payroll service you want.
 How hands-on you wish to be with the handling of a monthly payroll as a business owner is an important consideration when choosing a payroll service provider.

 The cost of a payroll service is typically a weekly or monthly charge, calculated per employee.
 If you pay a regular and consistent salary to a number of different people (typically anything from double figures onward) you should be able to qualify as a medium-sized business and negotiate a rate with any payroll provider.